BCCI slow in planning women's IPL: Lisa Sthalekar

 'Indian women's cricketers might fall behind', says Sthalekar

 Sthalekar said the Indian women's cricketers are uncertain about their next assignment.
 "I know the pandemic and what the situation is in India.
 But the fact that Indian contracted players don't know when they are playing next is a massive concern.
 They are going to fall behind.
 I feel they are the biggest untapped talent market," she told the reporters.

 Sthalekar highlights the quality of cricket

 Sthalekar also highlighted the quality of cricket played during the recently-concluded Women's T20 Challenge.
 India's flagship tournament for women's cricket was organized in the UAE on the sidelines of IPL 2020 (men's) playoffs.
 Trailblazers lifted their maiden title by beating Supernovas in the final at Sharjah.
 Notably, the highest total in the tournament was 146/6 by Supernovas, while Velocity's 47 remained the lowest.

 'This wasn't the best advertisement for the sport'

 "On pitches with pace and bounce we will see decent scores.
 In the Women's T20 challenge, unfortunately the matches were on low-scoring wickets.
 Also, the girls had hardly trained and that wasn't the best advertisement for the game," she added.

-Sthalekar gives the example of Women's Big Bash League.
+Sthalekar gives the example of Women's Big Bash League